Berean Baptist Academy

 During the sports season, all eligible athletes must maintain a 2.0 GPA and may not have 59 or below in any class.
 Their GPA and individual class grades will be calculated as an average of the current academic year in which their sport is played.
 Quarters will be averaged together to achieve the final grade at each grade check.

-Grades will be checked at the end of each quarter once teachers have finalized all grades.
-If an athlete has more than 1 D in any core class (English, Bible, Math, Science, History) or more than 1 D in elective classes (PE, languages, etc), as well as any failing classes, that athlete will be placed on academic probation for a minimum of two weeks of the new quarter.
-During this probation, the athlete must attend all practices and home games but will not travel to away games.
-The coach reserves the right to make the athlete on probation do homework during practice time.
+Grades will be checked every four weeks.
+If an athlete has more than 1 D in any core class (English, Bible, Math, Science, History) or more than 1 D in elective classes (PE, languages, etc), as well as any failing classes, that athlete will be placed on academic probation for a minimum of two weeks.
+During this probation, the athlete is not allowed to practice, sit with the team at home games, or travel to away games.
 At the end of the two-week time period, the athlete may return to the team as soon as his or her grades reach the minimum allowed.
-The athlete and parent will be notified by an email from the AD as soon as probation is over.
+At the end of the probation period, if the athlete is not back in alignment with the academic standard, they will be removed from the team.
+The athlete and parent will be notified by email from the AD as soon as probation is over.

-A missing assignments report will be run every Monday of the school year.
-If an athlete has 5 or more missing assignments in his or her core and elective classes combined, that athlete must report to a Wednesday athletic study hall for a period of one hour.
-The athlete will meet with a teacher or athletic guidance counselor to develop a plan to stay on top of homework assignments.
+A missing assignments report will be run every Wednesday of the school year.
+If an athlete has 5 or more missing assignments in his or her core and elective classes combined, that athlete will go home for practice or a game on that Thursday.
+The athlete can return to practice or the game on Friday if cleared by the AD.
+The athlete will meet with a teacher to develop a plan to stay on top of homework assignments.
 If the athlete has a pre-scheduled doctor’s appointment or family emergency, the athlete may work with the coach and AD to find a different day to meet with the teacher.
-Failure to attend the athletic study hall will result in suspension from the next contest of that season.

 Physicals